apache/zeppelin/docs/manual/notebookashomepage.md

 Run (shift+Enter) the notebook and see the output.
 Optionally, change the notebook view to report to hide the code sections.

-### Set the notebook id in the config file
+### Set the note id in the config file
-To set the notebook id in the config file, you should copy it from the last word in the notebook url.
+To set the note id in the config file, you should copy it from the last word in the notebook url.
 For example,

 <img src="/assets/themes/zeppelin/img/screenshots/homepage_notebook_id.png" width="400px" />

-Set the notebook id to the ```ZEPPELIN_NOTEBOOK_HOMESCREEN``` environment variable or ```zeppelin.notebook.homescreen``` property.
+Set the note id to the ```ZEPPELIN_NOTEBOOK_HOMESCREEN``` environment variable or ```zeppelin.notebook.homescreen``` property.

 You can also set the ```ZEPPELIN_NOTEBOOK_HOMESCREEN_HIDE``` environment variable